-To add an accidental to an extended ornament (e.g. a trill line), select the line and click on a symbol in the Accidentals palette (double-click in versions prior to 3.4).
+To add an accidental to an extended ornament, such as a trill line, select the line and double-click a symbol from the Accidentals palette.

-- Piano pedal marks 2 at Wikipedia - Guitar Barre 2 at Wikipedia
+- Piano pedal marks 🗗 at Wikipedia - Guitar Barre 🗹 at Wikipedia

 Measure rests

 Full measure rest

 A whole rest, centered within a measure (shown below), is used to indicate that an entire measure (or a voice within a measure) is silent, regardless of time signature.